-When the UAV provides the USS Address separately from the CAA-Level UAV ID in UUAA-MM or UUAA-SM, the USS Address shall be used to discover the USS.
+When the UAV provides the USS address separately from the CAA-Level UAV ID in UUAA-MM or UUAA-SM, the USS address shall be used to discover the USS.
 The USS address, when available, is used by the UAS NF in addition to CAA-Level UAV ID to discover a specific USS.

 NOTE: A USS, of which the address is provided by the UE, is assumed accessible to any UAS NF/NEF in the 3GPP network.